yamajyn/commandlist/README.md

 - Save and display command like File Explorer
 - Select and execute command in terminal

-## Extension Settings

-This extension contributes the following settings:

-* `commandList.enable`: enable/disable this extension

 ## Release Notes

 ### 1.0.0